-As more people make the switch to a gluten-free diet, many food manufacturers have answered the increasing demand for easy-to-make products with various gluten-free cake mixes.
-Unfortunately, many fall short on taste and texture, and some are made with ingredients scarier than gluten.
+Many food manufacturers have answered the increasing demand for easy-to-make gluten-free products with various gluten-free cake mixes.
+Unfortunately, many fall short on taste and texture.

 One alternative is to make your own gluten-free cake completely from scratch, but if you’re short on time or you don’t have the knack for baking, great gluten-free cake mixes do exist—you just have to find them, or in this case, let us find them for you.
 We researched every option out there to bring you the top contenders.